Jai Bhim: History

 The slogan 'Jai Bhim' was given by Babu Hardas in 1935.
 It is recorded that Babu Hardas L. N. (Laxman Nagarale) himself gave the slogan of 'Jai Bhim' in Ramchandra Kshirsagar's book Dalit Movement in India and Its Leaders.
 In 1938, a meeting was held at Makranpur in Kannad taluka of Aurangabad district by Bhausaheb More, an activist of the Ambedkarite movement.
 In this meeting, Dr. Babasaheb Ambedkar was also present.
-In that meeting, More told the people that from now on, we will only say 'Jai Bhim' while greeting each other.
+In that meeting, More told the people that from now on, they would only say 'Jai Bhim' while greeting each other.
 Former Judge and scholar of the Dalit movement Suresh Ghorpade said, "The salutation 'Jai Bhim' started during Dr. Ambedkar's lifetime.
 Activists of the Ambedkarite movement used to call each other 'Jai Bhim' but some activists also directly salutated Dr. Ambedkar as 'Jai Bhim'."

-Dr. Narendra Jadhav says, "The slogan of Jai Bhim was given by Babu Hardas.
+Narendra Jadhav says, "The slogan of Jai Bhim was given by Babu Hardas.
 It is an important triumph for all Dalits.
 'Jai Bhim' has become a symbol of struggle, it has become a cultural identity as well as a political identity, it also shows the relationship with the Ambedkarite movement, this utterance has become a symbol of all kinds of identities.
-I think 'Jai Bhim' has become the overall identity of the revolution,"said Uttam Kamble.
+I think 'Jai Bhim' has become the overall identity of the revolution," said Uttam Kamble.